irlgabriel/members_only/README.md

 #Added Styling using bootstrap

-#Added Post and Usel Model
+#Added Post and User Model

 (DONE)Need to figure out associations between the two models.